gotchoices/MyCHIPs/doc/learn-message.md

     - To specify a tally call date, use the property 'call'.
     - To specify a tally call date, use the property 'call'.
   - **memo**: A human-readable description or comment about the transaction.
-  - **digest**: A string hash of the rest of the chit in a standard serialized format
+  - **hash**: The SHA-256 hash of the rest of the chit in a standard serialized format, rendered in base64v
   - **signed**: The digital signature of the hash by the grantor, whether Client or Vendor
-  - **digest**: the new endHash computed as a result of adding the present valid, signed chit (if applicable).
+  - **chain**: the new endHash computed as a result of adding the present valid, signed chit (if applicable).
 See [below](#consensus-messages) for more information about use of this property.

 Chit state transition messages are as follows: